National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Second `SELECT` & `FROM` statements
 1.  `WHERE index_within_pt_rev = 1`

-## Second SQL Transform: Rejoin with `patient_ll`
+## Create the Second SQL Transform: Rejoin with `patient_ll`

 1. Go back to this table to get

-    1.  …patients that didn't have a documented animal event.
+    1.  ...patients that didn't have a documented animal event.
-    1.  …useful variables the logic liaisons calculated for us.
+    1.  ...useful variables the logic liaisons calculated for us.

 1. Click the `patient_ll` transform, then click the blue plus button, then select "SQL code" (again).